GrinnellAppDev/KDIC-Radio-iOS/README.md

 ###About

 The KDIC Streaming App is a convenient way for anyone to tune into their favorite radio station, KDIC, based out of Grinnell College, IA.
-The app currently allows you to pause and play the station and view the schedule of shows.
-On top of streaming KDIC, the app will soon pull metadata from the stream to display, allow for podcast playback, and incorporate content from the KDIC website (http://kdic.grinnell.edu), such as the program description, community events, reviews, and so much more.
+The app currently allows you to pause and play the live stream, play selected podcasts, and view the schedule of shows.
+On top of streaming KDIC, the app will soon pull metadata from the stream to display and incorporate more content from the KDIC website (http://kdic.grinnell.edu), such as community events, reviews, and so much more.

 ####Source